rtoy/auto-deploy-spec/README.md

 If your spec actually has errors you may need a more complicated script that compares the actual bikeshed errors with an expected list of errors.
 See https://github.com/WebAudio/web-audio-api/blob/master/compile.sh for one possibility.

 ## Create a Deploy Script
-Here you can basically copy the script from the gist, or use the one from cookie-store or web audio.
-Name it deploy.sh.
-Note that, since bikeshed always appears to change index.html on every run, you’ll end up deploying a new index.html for any change you make on the master branch.
+Here you can basically copy the script from [the gist](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd), or use the one from [cookie-store](https://github.com/WICG/cookie-store/blob/master/deploy.sh) or [web audio](https://github.com/WebAudio/web-audio-api/blob/master/deploy.sh).
+Name it `deploy.sh`.
+Note that, since bikeshed always appears to change `index.html` on every run, you’ll end up deploying a new `index.html` for any change you make on the master branch.

-## Create Your .travis.yml File
+## Create Your `.travis.yml` File
 It should look something like this:
 ```
 language: python